Cañar Province

 Cañar ([kaˈɲaɾ]) is a province in Ecuador.
 The capital is Azogues.
 At the time of census 2010 the province had a population of 225,184.
 It contains the 16th-century ruins of Ingapirca, the best-known Inca settlement in Ecuador and a product of their conquest of the indigenous Cañari.

+Demographics

+Ethnic groups as of the Ecuadorian census of 2010: